How to Feed a Mandarin Dragonet: Complete UK Guide (2025)

 Beyond Copepods: Supporting Live Foods

-While copepods form the backbone of the diet, additional live foods improve resilience and variety.
+While copepods form the backbone of the mandarin's diet, additional live foods add resilience, variety, and nutritional breadth particularly during the establishment phase or when a mandarin is recovering condition.

 Live Rotifers for Juvenile and Smaller Mandarins